Ultramann/shifu/README.md

 shifu_run tab_cmd "$@"
 ```

 Below is a gif showing the tab completions working for this cli.
-If you'd like to test the tab completion in this example you can easily from a bash terminal by running `eval "$(examples/tab --tab-completion bash)"`.
+If you'd like to test the tab completion from this example you can easily from a bash terminal by running `eval "$(examples/tab --tab-completion bash)"`, then tabbing along to the beat.

 ![Tab completion](/assets/tab_demo.gif)